crdoconnor/strictyaml/docs/what-line.rst

 What line
 ---------

-Line and context can be determined from the returned YAML object.
+Line and context can be determined from returned YAML objects.